 6. Desert island

 Desert island is an entertaining game you can play just about anywhere, especially online.
 Use this popular setup as one of your virtual team-building activities by asking everyone to share one item they’d bring with them if they were stranded on a desert island.
-Opt to do this via a live video meeting or consider making it a weekly themed Slack or Microsoft Teams thread.
+Opt to do this via a live video conference meeting or consider making it a weekly themed Slack channel or Microsoft Teams thread.
 For example, this week you can ask people to share one movie they’d take with them to the desert island; the next week, one music album; and so on.

 7. Virtual happy hour